robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/90b1945c-be0a-493d-b022-312bcfbdc8e5)

+#### Observations

 - We can clearly see that when employees are tasked with 7 projects monthly, that there is a massive drop in satisfaction level, and that employees tasked with 6 projects monthly also show a very low satisfaction score.

 - Employees tasked with 3 or 4 projects record the highest level of satisfaction at an average of 0.69

 ---

+**Business Task Q3**

-For business task Q3 : How does time spent at the company affect overall job satisfaction?
+How does time spent at the company affect overall job satisfaction?

-First lets have a look into the average satisfaction levels by tenure
+First lets have a look into the average satisfaction levels by tenure :

 ```sql
 SELECT time_spend_company, AVG(satisfaction_level) AS avg_satisfaction